Roof Ventilation: What’s Involved in an Attic Inspection?

 • Is there any mold, mildew or rust present?
 This is crucial because the presence of these can indicate poor or obstructed ventilation or possibly a roof leak.
 Mold is a slow-moving problem that can spread into other parts of the home, causing odors, damage and health problems.

 Most roof and attic problems are preventable.
-To avoid expensive repairs, you should have your attic inspected at least once per year by a professional company.
+To avoid expensive repairs, you should have your attic inspected at least once per year by a the best roofing companies in phoenix.